 What an unlikely group of men to pick for such an important mission.
 All of these men (except for one) were simple fishermen with no big formal education.
 The exception was Matthew who was considered to be lower than fishermen as he had been a tax collector.
 Though Jesus has not designated us as apostles, He has given us the same mission that He gave these men.
 Many people want to argue about the reasons that God chose these men but the simple fact of the matter is that He knows all men and He knows all of the plan.
 That is how He could choose Judas who would be the one to betray Him unto death.

-Then Jesus entered a house, and again a crowd gathered, so that he and his disciples were not even able to eat.
-When his family heard about this, they went to take charge of him, for they said, 'He is out of his mind.'
+and once more, such a crowd came together that they couldn't even eat.
+When his family heard about this, they set out to take charge of him; for they said, "He's out of his mind!"

 The crowds followed Him everywhere in search of physical healing.
 We see, here, that His family accused Him of being crazy and wanted to get Him and hide Him away.
 This is a reminder that many without faith see our faith as craziness.
 That is what was happening to Jesus and it happens even today.
 The simple fact of the matter is that those without faith cannot understand the actions of a Christian.